16 Things Japan Does Better Than Your Country

 Image Credits: THINK Global School

 You’ve probably seen or at least heard of the traditional Japanese bow.
-This feature of the Japanese etiquette is a complicated one – there are some rules for the length and depth of a bow depending on the situation.
-Bowing is just one practice that is evidence of Japanese being the champions of courtesy.
+This feature of Japanese etiquette is a complicated one – there are some rules for the length and depth of a bow depending on the situation.
+Bowing is just one practice that is evidence of the Japanese being the champions of courtesy.

 16. Punctuality